jiggleos/jiggleos/README.md

 - 👀 I’m interested in Web3
 - 🌱 I’m currently learning Svelte
 - 💞️ I’m looking to collaborate on NFTs
-- 📫 How to reach me @jiggleos on Twitter
+- 📫 Reach me @jiggleos on Twitter

 <!---
 jiggleos/jiggleos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.